-You should have the opportunity to ask your doctor questions during this discussion.
-Give yourself plenty of time to think about the risk/benefit discussion, to review any informational literature provided by your doctor, and to have any additional questions answered by your doctor before deciding to go through with surgery and before signing the informed consent form.
+Take the opportunity to ask your doctor questions during this discussion.
+Give yourself plenty of time to think about the risk and benefit discussion, review any informational literature provided by your doctor, and to have any additional questions answered by your doctor before deciding to go through with surgery and before signing the informed consent form.

 You should not feel pressured by your doctor, family, friends, or anyone else to make a decision about having surgery.
 Carefully consider the pros and cons yourself.

 The day before surgery, you should stop using creams, lotions, makeup & perfumes.

 These products as well as debris along the eyelashes may increase the risk of infection during and after surgery.